eonist/eonist.github.io/_posts/2019-10-14-Semaphores.md

-My notes on semaphores<!--more-->Semaphores has the ability to convert-a-callback based method into a returning-style-method.
-Semaphore also has the ability to timeout 👌
+My notes on semaphores<!--more-->

+- Semaphores has the ability to convert-a-callback based method into a returning-style-method. ✨
+- Semaphores also has the ability to timeout 👌

 ### Limiting concurrent tasks:
 As we already know, unlimited work might lead to a deadlock.
 Here is how we can apply dispatch semaphore to limit a queue to 3 concurrent tasks:

 ```swift
 let concurrentTasks = 3
 let queue = DispatchQueue(label: "Concurrent queue", attributes: .concurrent)
 let sema = DispatchSemaphore(value: concurrentTasks)
 print("began")